RUSHING TO DIE:

 Pilots carry a wind component chart to determine if the crosswind is reaching or exceeding the maximum demonstrated safety limit of the airplane.
 That is probably why it took the captain a full minute to actually start the takeoff roll, after the tower gave him that takeoff clearance: they were diligently plotting the tower's reported wind on their component chart to ensure it was still below the crosswind safety limit of 30 kts.
 And, that is probably the most important ingredient in the witch's brew which created their severe case of tunnel vision.
 They were so intent on being certain the winds were within the maximum safety limits, that they somehow lost track of where the plane really was on the ground.
 They "saw," not reality, but what they expected to see, what their past experience told them to see.
 They weren't actually aware of the route they had taken to get from the gate to the takeoff position, for they would have known they were on the end of 05R, if they had been cognizant of the plane's position at all times.

 Tunnel vision is a form of distraction -- a very severe form.
 It has been causal in many previous accidents.
-Part Two, of this editorial will recount past tunnel vision accidents.

 Robert J. Boser

 The Editor of this Web Page, now retired, was an airline pilot for